You're away from FREE US delivery Free US delivery (applied at checkout) on orders over $60.00

 Extensively researched and proven to reach the intimate area; mostly trialled as a pair, in 26 trials and in over 2,500 women.
 Find these strains in For Women.

 Actually a transient yeast, S. boulardii boasts international acclaim and was introduced to the UK and Ireland by Optibac.
-Find this strain in For travelling abroad and Saccharomyces Boulardii.
+Find this strain in Saccharomyces Boulardii.

 In conclusion, it is very important to look at friendly bacteria on a strain-specific level, rather than only the genus and species of microorganism in question.
 To find out more about the Optibac range, take a look at the shop, or 'Why Optibac?'